Skip to main content

 False: DISTINCT is visible

-Order ByToggle: True/False
+Order ByToggle: True or False

 True: Sort column and sort order drop down are visible and are required to form order by clause